SFDO-Tooling/CumulusCI/docs/data.md

 This command downloads every Account in the org and applies the fields from the specified update recipe file.

-You can filter the rows that you\'re updating like this:
+You can filter the rows that you're updating like this:

 `$ cci task run update_data --recipe datasets/update.recipe.yml --object Account --where "name like 'AAA%'"`